FireSquid6/inkdocs/docs/content/documentation/overview/writing-content.md

 # yaml

 Yaml files are just parsed as metadata with no content.
-This is useful if you have an index file that needs
+This is useful if you have an index file that just needs metadata but is handled entirely by the layout.